jawg/h2geo-presets/README.md

 ## How it works

   h2geo-presets parses your .yml or .json presets and automatically outputs the validated presets on the gh-pages branch.

+  For presets using resources (like icons), you can provide them in `resources/nameOfYourPreset/` folder, along your yml/json file.

   Need help? take a look at the samples!